 The second set of eligibility requirements for the PMP exam are:

-Because of the years required in both avenues of earning eligibility for the PMP exam, this certification is recommended for professionals who have been practicing project management for a while and have gained plenty of experience.
-In fact, the CAPM is a great way to get your foot in the door to get on project teams, thereby quickly racking up the hours needed to take the PMP exam.
+Because of the years required in both avenues of earning eligibility for the PMP exam, the PMP certification is recommended for professionals who have been practicing project management for a while and have gained plenty of experience.
+On the other hand, the CAPM certification is a great way to get your foot in the door to get on project teams and help you earn the hours needed to take the PMP exam.

 The fees for renewal are heftier, as well.
 For the recertification exam, here’s the pricing breakdown:

-In contrast, the Certified Associate in Project Management certification will cost you less.
+In contrast, the Certified Associate in Project Management (CAPM) certification costs are lower.
 Here are the fees set out by the PMI for the CAPM exam:

 In the event that you don’t pass the first time, the re-examination fee won’t break the bank quite like the PMP’s will:

 - CAPM Re-Examination Fee for PMI Members: $150

 - CAPM Re-Examination Fee for Non-PMI Members: $200

 Although at first glance the CAPM may seem by far the better deal with it’s lower price point, there is another factor that makes the more expensive price tag of the PMP certification worth it.